celluloid/celluloid/README.md

       end
     end

-If you call Sheen.new, you'll wind up with a plain old Ruby object.
-To create a concurrent object instead of a regular one, use Sheen.spawn:
+Now when you create new instances of this class, they're actually concurrent objects, each running in their own thread:

-    >> charlie = Sheen.spawn "Charlie Sheen"
+    >> charlie = Sheen.new "Charlie Sheen"
      => #<Celluloid::Actor(Sheen:0x00000100a312d0) @name="Charlie Sheen">
     >> charlie.set_status "winning!"
      => "winning!"